pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 9. [Photos](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner#photos)

-This project is about minimalist version of a  Remote Control for Magnetic Loop Antenna controlled by Arduino and Android via Bluetooth.
+This project is about a minimalist version of a  Remote Control for Magnetic Loop Antenna controlled by Arduino and Android via Bluetooth.
 I think it can be improved and adjusted for your needs.

 April 3th, 2019.
 By PU2CLR,